bfb508/up206a_finalproject/projectassignments/week05/projectupdate020521.md

 ## Data Exploration and Analysis: Intial Findings

-Parts of the City with the highest transit usage are the same parts of the city with the most transit access.
+Parts of the city with the highest transit usage are the same parts of the city with the most transit access.
 These are areas with lower median income (Central, Eastside, and Southeast LA) and also are less-white.
 “High bus use” however remains relative.The San Fernando Valley has relatively high transit ridership, especially given its low concentration of transit services.
 This area is also concentrated with a larger percentage of workers who work from home.
 Besdies areas already noted with higher transit, LA is a car oriented city.
 Overall, LA and the car are synonymous.
 Though there a couple narratives emerging from LA-- one with the intersection of race, lower median incomes, and transit use in Central and East LA, another of pocket neighborhoods using transit, and an overarching car dominated environment.

 ## Charts